 The Agency provides certain administrative services to the Loan Corporation.
-The Loan Corporation made a payment to the Agency of \$60,000 for both 2018 and 2017, for these services.
+The Loan Corporation made a payment to the Agency of \$67,500 and \$60,000 for 2019 and 2018, respectively, for these services.

 B. BASIS OF PRESENTATION

 The Loan Corporation distinguishes operating revenues and expenses from nonoperating items.
 Revenues from grants, interest on loans, and administrative fees are reported as operating revenues.
 All expenses related to operating the Loan Corporation are reported as operating expenses.